aimamisa/mum_practice_question/README.md

-# mum_practice_question
+# Maharishi International University (MIU) Test Question
-A collection of Maharashi International University past technical test and interview questions
+A collection of technical online test questions for MS in computer science at MIU formally MUM.